Murder of Chaim Weiss: Peculiarities

-There were multiple peculiarities that led police to believe that the murderer was knowledgable in Jewish rituals dealing with the dead.
-The window was found open even though the outside temperature was in the 40s.
-Weiss was taking antibiotics for a sore throat making it unlikely that he would have opened it.
-The body was found on the floor, clad in pajamas and with the feet propped on the bed.
+There were multiple peculiarities that led police to believe that the murderer was knowledgeable in Jewish rituals of death.
+The window was found open which, according to police, may be a Jewish custom to allow the deceased's soul to depart.
+This was strange as the outside temperature was 40°F (4°C) and Weiss was taking antibiotics for a sore throat, making it unlikely that he would have opened it.
+Weiss' body was found on the floor, clad in pajamas, and with his feet propped on the bed.
 Police determined that the body was in the bed for several hours after the attack.
-The open window according to police may be a Jewish custom to allow the deceased's soul to depart, though the theory that the window may have been in an attempt to combat the smell of the body should enough time elapse between the murder & the discovery has not been extensively addressed.

-A few months before the murder, while Chaim was spending the summer away from home, the principal of the Yeshiva school called Chaim's home twice, seeking to set up a meeting with Chaim.
-The parents said Chaim didn’t want to talk about what was discussed in his private meeting with the principal at a Brooklyn home.
+A few months before the murder, while Weiss was spending the summer at home, the principal of Torah High School called his home twice, seeking to set up a meeting with him.
+His parents stated that he did not want to talk about what was discussed in his private meeting with the principal at a Brooklyn home.

+In 1994 a letter was sent to the late Chaim Weiss at his parents' house in Staten Island.
+In the letter was a humorous Easter card which read "Know what happens to chickens when they are too old to lay Easter eggs?
+They dye."
+Around that time, a stone slab at the decedent's gravesite was vandalized with three Hebrew letters.
+The message appears to be Hebrew for "murder", but with the last letter incorrect.

 Investigation

 Yeshiva officials refused to discuss the case extensively until after Shabbat.
 Investigators looked into a janitor and a mentally ill man and also considered the possibility that the murder was committed by a Halloween thrill-seeker.
 The suspects and the thrill-seeker theory were since ruled out.
-School administrators told the media that they had no previous issues with anti-semitism.
-25 detectives worked on the case full time for months.
-A police mobile command center was situated outside the yeshiva for a week open for anyone to share information.
+School administrators told the media that they had no previous issues with antisemitism.
+Police assigned 25 detectives to the case full time for months, and a mobile command center was situated outside the yeshiva for a week open for anyone to share information.
 A single strand of hair not belonging to Weiss was found near his body.
 The police are waiting for a suspect before running a DNA test on the sample, for fear of ruining it.
 An FBI profile suggested the killer was someone Weiss knew and around his age.
 There was no sign of forced entry or sexual assault and no students reported hearing sounds of a struggle.

-Weiss’ father Anton was disappointed with the Nassau police’s handling of the case and requested the naming of a special prosecutor though that never happened.
+Anton Weiss was disappointed with the Nassau County Police Department's handling of the case and requested the naming of a special prosecutor, though that never happened.